JohnWSweeney/linkedListDemo/README.md

 To return the data of a node by its position, enter:
 > *returnDataByPos position*

+To find the position of the list's tail node, enter:
+>*findTailReturnPos*

 To update a specific node's data, enter:
 >*updateDataByPos data position*